CHILD CUSTODY AND SUPPORT

 After custody decisions

 Unfortunately, even after the court has determined which parent should have custody, there are other issues which may need to be dealt with.
-Lisa DiPaola Haber, Esq. has dealt with many parenting issues including:
+Our attorneys at DiPoala Haber Law have dealt with many parenting issues including:

-• Visitation rights – even when one parent has physical custody the other parent is typically given the right to visits with the child.
+• Visitation rights/Parenting Time – even if one parent has physical custody the other parent is typically given the right to visits, or parenting time, with the child.
 This may apply even if the non-custodial parent lives out of state.
-Agreements must be made as to when and where the parent can visit with their child.
+Agreements and/or decisions must be made as to when and where the parent can visit with their child.

 • Child support payments – generally, the non-custodial parent will be ordered to pay child support to the custodial parent.
 In some cases payments may not be made as agreed which can result in the necessity to get a New York child support lawyer involved in enforcement.
-There are also instances where the amount of support agreed upon needs to be changed and an attorney can help with modification.
+There are also instances where the amount of support agreed upon needs to be changed.
+We can can help with modification.

 • Other services – there may be cases where a non-custodial parent may petition for temporary or permanent custody of minor children.
 While the court would need a good reason to change their ordered custodial arrangements, there are cases including the custodial parent becoming disabled or unemployed where this may be necessary.
-Attorney Lisa DiPoala Haber can help with these types of petitions.
+Our attorneys at DiPoala Haber Law can help with these types of petitions.

-There are many times when it may be necessary to consult with a New York custody attorney and Lisa DiPaola Haber, Esq. is available to help.
-Feel free to call on me when you have questions regarding any type of custody issue including post-custody enforcement of support orders or to petition for custody.
+There are many times when it may be necessary to consult with a New York custody attorney.
+Our attorneys at DiPoala Haber Law are available to help.
+Feel free to call on us when you have questions regarding any type of custody issue, including to petition for or modify custody, or for post-custody support orders.